 In this lesson, you'll learn the basics of completing a job application, including ways to answer common questions (and more difficult ones too).
 In addition, you'll understand the role of Affirmative Action and Equal Employment Opportunity Employers in the application process.

 People who make hiring decisions often must read many applications in order to fill a position.
 Applications that are not filled out correctly are often rejected.
-To increase your chances of being considered, follow these basic guidelines.
+To increase your chances of being considered, take a look at these basic guidelines...